devendersatija/IoT-Cognito-Setup/README.md

 Parameter Name | Description
 -------------- | --------------
 Prefix | Prefix for all resources to be created
-Email | email address related to the owner, and is used for user sign up in cognito IpAddress | A valid IP address for the device
+Email | Email address related to the owner, and is used for user sign up in cognito.
+If the email address domain is amazon, user is automatically confirmed
+IpAddress | A valid IP address for the device to be connected

 ```console
 IPADDRESS='107.141.235.104'